 - Parmigiano cheese (parmesan cheese) optional- for serving

-How to Make Italian Sauteed Eggplant and Tomatoes Recipe (Step-by-Step Photos)
+How To Make Italian Eggplant

 This sauteed eggplant and tomato recipe is one of the best you'll ever make.
 Tender, chewy chunks of diced eggplants are cooked with tomatoes to create a flavorful vegetarian meal.

-Cut the eggplant into ½-inch cubes.
+Slice the eggplant into 1/2-inch cubes.

 Add the eggplant- season with salt when the oil is shimmering and hot.
 This will help release the water right away before browning.